n8n-io/n8n-docs/docs/reference/configuration.md

 ## Execution Timeout

-A Workflow times out and gets canceled after this time (in seconds).
-If the workflow is executed in the main process a soft timeout is executed (takes effect after the current node finishes).
-If a workflow is running in its own process, a soft timeout is tried first The process is killed after waiting for an additional fifth of the given timeout duration.
+A workflow times out and gets canceled after this time (in seconds).
+If the workflow is executed in the main process, a soft timeout is executed (takes effect after the current node finishes).
+If a workflow is running in its own process, a soft timeout is tried first.
+The process is killed after waiting for an additional fifth of the given timeout duration.

 By default `EXECUTIONS_TIMEOUT` is set to `-1`.
 For example, if you want to set the timeout to one hour: